-Queen Elizabeth II is a Guinness Book of Records holder seven times over but what kind of records does the Head of the Commonwealth, Defender of the Faith hold?
+Queen Elizabeth II is a Guinness Book of Records holder seven times over but what kind of records did the Head of the Commonwealth, Defender of the Faith hold?

 Longest reigning queen

 Queen Elizabeth II is the longest-reigning Queen of England of all time.
 As of Sept 9, 2015, Queen Elizabeth's reign exceeded the rule of her predecessor Queen Victoria.
-She has ruled for 63 years, seven months and three days, from June 20, 1837, to Jan 22, 1901.
+She ruled for 63 years, seven months, and three days, from June 20, 1837, to Jan 22, 1901.

-Elizabeth II was born on April 21, 1926, and took the thrown on Feb 6, 1952, following the death of her father, King George VI.
+Elizabeth II was born on April 21, 1926, and took the throne on Feb 6, 1952, following the death of her father, King George VI.

 Oldest British monarch

-Now 93-years-old at the age of 86, Queen Elizabeth II is officially the oldest British monarch in history, having surpassed King George III ( who ruled from 1760 to 1820).
+At the age of 96 years old Queen Elizabeth II was officially the oldest British monarch in history, having surpassed King George III ( who ruled from 1760 to 1820).
 He was 82 when he died.

 Oldest British Queen